mIRC-Scripters/mirckb/docs/source/commands/add.rst

 /add
 ====

-.. attention:: This feature has essentially been replaced by /load.
+.. attention:: This feature has essentially been replaced by :doc:`/load </commands/load>`.

-The **/add** command is now obsoleted in favour of the **/load** command, but it could previously be used to replace the currently loaded aliases, popups, commands, remote users, and events sections from the specified ini file.
+The **/add** command  could previously be used to replace the currently loaded aliases, popups, commands, remote users, and events sections from the specified ini file.
 The ini file must be formatted the same way /save formats them.

 Synopsis
 --------